 Pregnant Turtle.
 Female turtles are able to retain sperm in their Fallopian tubes for up to three years, which can be used for different clutches of eggs.
 A single clutch of eggs can also have multiple fathers.

 Pregnancy varies widely throughout the animal kingdom, as these incredible x-rays reveal.
 Whether laying eggs or bearing litters, they prove that the miracle of life remains fascinating.
 A peek at x-rays of these pregnant animals, from the familiar cat and dog to the exotic Langur Monkey, gives us a glimpse at how similar (or not) animal pregnancy is to our own.

 For instance, did you know that hundreds of pregnant bats form their own maternal colonies?
 Or that turtles can produce eggs from a mating session three years prior?
 Let’s look at some wild x-rays and learn a bit about what makes each animal’s pregnancy unique.

 Pregnant Francois Langur Monkey.
-The Taronga Zoo in Australia has developed a breeding program for this endangered species.
 Image via Taronga Zoo.